jupiterjs/javascriptmvc-site/public/tutorials/examples/playermx.md

 ### Download with getjs

-After downloading and [installing installing JMVC], run the following command:
+After downloading and [installing installing DoneJS], run the following command:

 `./js steal/getjs player`

-_Note: When running the getjs command, be sure to navigate to your [rootfolder JMVC root folder]._
+_Note: When running the getjs command, be sure to navigate to your [rootfolder DoneJS root folder]._

 ### Github